 Applications Currently Closed

-The Loft has traditionally offered a 30% discount on tuition to low-income students via the honor system, plus scholarship discounts of 95% for select classes to households enrolled in a public assistance program.
-However, we have been listening to constituents and understand that the 30% discount was often insufficient to make our classes affordable to low-income families and that income thresholds for public assistance are so low, they often leave out low-income and historically marginalized people.
+The Loft has traditionally offered a 30 percent discount on tuition to low-income students via the honor system, plus scholarship discounts of 95 percent for select classes to households enrolled in a public assistance program.
+However, we have been listening to constituents and understand that the 30 percent discount was often insufficient to make our classes affordable to low-income families and that income thresholds for public assistance are so low, they often leave out low-income and historically marginalized people.
 Additionally, financial barriers are not the only barriers to participation, and the Loft seeks to support students experiencing various barriers to participation in our writing classes.

 We anticipate far more applications from highly qualified candidates than we can possibly accept.
 Please know our scholarship committee reads every application we receive and evaluates them holistically based on three central factors: